astuder/dAISy/Firmware/readme.md

 	In some cases you might need to disconnect and reconnect dAISy

-10. The version information in the debug menu will show.
+10. The version information in the debug menu should now read:

 	*dAISy USB v4.01x* followed by hardware information, e.g. *dAISy USB 3 (5503)*

+Please let me know if you run into any issues.